Managing user account provisioning for enterprise apps in the Microsoft Entra admin center

-Expand Admin Credentials to enter the credentials required for Azure AD to connect to the application's user management API.
+Expand Admin Credentials to enter the credentials required for Microsoft Entra ID to connect to the application's user management API.
 The input required varies depending on the application.
 To learn about the credential types and requirements for specific applications, see the configuration tutorial for that specific application.

-Select Test Connection to test the credentials by having Azure AD attempt to connect to the app's provisioning app using the supplied credentials.
+Select Test Connection to test the credentials by having Microsoft Entra ID attempt to connect to the app's provisioning app using the supplied credentials.

-Expand Mappings to view and edit the user attributes that flow between Azure AD and the target application when user accounts are provisioned or updated.
+Expand Mappings to view and edit the user attributes that flow between Microsoft Entra ID and the target application when user accounts are provisioned or updated.

-There's a preconfigured set of mappings between Azure AD user objects and each SaaS app’s user objects.
+There's a preconfigured set of mappings between Microsoft Entra user objects and each SaaS app’s user objects.
 Some apps also manage group objects.
 Select a mapping in the table to open the mapping editor, where you can view and customize them.

 Supported customizations include:

-Enabling and disabling mappings for specific objects, such as the Azure AD user object to the SaaS app's user object.
+Enabling and disabling mappings for specific objects, such as the Microsoft Entra user object to the SaaS app's user object.

-Editing the attributes that flow from the Azure AD user object to the app's user object.
+Editing the attributes that flow from the Microsoft Entra user object to the app's user object.
 For more information on attribute mapping, see Understanding attribute mapping types.

-Filtering the provisioning actions that Azure AD runs on the targeted application.
-Instead of having Azure AD fully synchronize objects, you can limit the actions run.
+Filtering the provisioning actions that Microsoft Entra ID runs on the targeted application.
+Instead of having Microsoft Entra ID fully synchronize objects, you can limit the actions run.

-For example, only select Update and Azure AD only updates existing user accounts in an application but doesn't create new ones.
+For example, only select Update and Microsoft Entra-only updates existing user accounts in an application but doesn't create new ones.
 Only select Create and Azure only creates new user accounts but doesn't update existing ones.
 This feature lets admins create different mappings for account creation and update workflows.

 Adding a new attribute mapping.
 Select Add New Mapping at the bottom of the Attribute Mapping pane.
 Fill out the Edit Attribute form and select Ok to add the new mapping to the list.

 Expand Settings to set an email address to receive notifications and whether to receive alerts on errors.
-You can also select the scope of users to sync.
-You can choose to sync all users and groups or only those that are assigned.
+Also select the scope of users to sync.
+Choose to sync all users and groups or only users that are assigned.

 If provisioning is being enabled for the first time for an application, turn on the service by changing the Provisioning Status to On.
-This change causes the Azure AD provisioning service to run an initial cycle.
-It reads the users assigned in the Users and groups section, queries the target application for them, and then runs the provisioning actions defined in the Azure AD Mappings section.
-During this process, the provisioning service stores cached data about what user accounts it's managing, so non-managed accounts inside the target applications that were never in scope for assignment aren't affected by de-provisioning operations.
+This change causes the Microsoft Entra provisioning service to run an initial cycle.
+It reads the users assigned in the Users and groups section, queries the target application for them, and then runs the provisioning actions defined in the Microsoft Entra ID Mappings section.
+During this process, the provisioning service stores cached data about what user accounts it's managing.
+The service stores cached data so nonmanaged accounts inside the target applications that were never in scope for assignment aren't affected in deprovisioning operations.
 After the initial cycle, the provisioning service automatically synchronizes user and group objects on a forty-minute interval.